web3os-org/kernel/README.md

 <details>
 <summary><strong>Expand WebUSB</strong></summary>

-Experimental WebUSB features are only available in Chromium-based browsers at this time.
+Experimental WebUSB API features are limited in browser support at this time.

 The `usb` command doesn't do much except pair and maintain a list of devices.